Exodus 26

 The Eleven Curtains of Goat Hair

-The use of goat hair is significant both materially and symbolically.
-Goat hair was a common and durable material in ancient times, used for making tents due to its weather-resistant properties.
-Spiritually, goats often symbolize sin and atonement in the Bible, as seen in the scapegoat ritual (Leviticus 16).
-Thus, the curtains of goat hair may represent the covering of sin and the need for atonement, foreshadowing Christ's ultimate sacrifice.
+The use of goat hair for the curtains signifies durability and protection.
+Goat hair was a common material in ancient Near Eastern cultures for making tents due to its water-resistant properties.
+This choice reflects the practical needs of a nomadic people in the wilderness.
+Biblically, goats often symbolize sin and atonement, as seen in the scapegoat ritual (Leviticus 16:10).
+The covering of the tabernacle with goat hair can be seen as a reminder of the need for atonement and the covering of sin.

 for the tent over the tabernacle